 There are a lot of incredible things to see and do across the many islands of the Caribbean.
 Planning your activities ahead of time will help you get the best providers and have the experiences you want.

 Give yourself time to research the events you’re interested in trying and find a reliable guide or tour facilitator.
 If you have questions, go through the local tourism office to see who they recommend to ensure you get the best experience possible.

 Pack and Prepare

 When packing for a Caribbean vacation, layers and sun protection are key.
 Bring light sweaters for the cooler evenings and supportive sneakers for island adventures.
-Things like sunscreen, bug spray, SPF lip balm, hats, sunglasses, and after-sun care are must-haves for a happy, safe Caribbean vacation.
+Things like sunscreen, bug spray, SPF lip balm, hats, affordable womens sunglasses polarized, and after-sun care are must-haves for a happy, safe Caribbean vacation.

 With these five steps, you’ll be able to build a fantastic itinerary for your first trip to the Caribbean.